Auth Security

 <script setup lang="ts">

-const authClient = useExtendedAuthClient();
+const authClient = useExtendedAuthClient()

-const { signOut } = useConvexAuth();
+const { signOut } = useConvexAuth()

 async function loadUsers() {